jchristn/RestWrapper/README.md

 A simple C# class library to help simplify sending REST API requests and retrieving responses (RESTful HTTP and HTTPS)

+## Special Thanks

+Thanks go out to the community for their help in making this library great!

+@nhaberl @jmkinzer @msasanmh @lanwah @nhaberl

 ## New in v3.0.x

 - Minor breaking changes